autoplot/documentation/javadoc/org/das2/components/propertyeditor/Editable.md

-# org.das2.components.propertyeditor.EditableObjects that are instances of classes that implement
+# org.das2.components.propertyeditor.Editable

- this interface can be expanded in a <code>PropertyEditor</code>
+Objects that are instances of classes that implement this interface can be expanded in a <code>PropertyEditor</code>
  property list.